oracle/terraform-provider-oci/website/docs/d/golden_gate_connection.html.markdown

 	* `port` - The port of an endpoint usually specified for a connection.
 	* `private_ip` - Deprecated: this field will be removed in future versions.
 Either specify the private IP in the connectionString or host  field, or make sure the host name is resolvable in the target VCN.
 		The private IP address of the connection's endpoint in the customer's VCN, typically a database endpoint or a big data endpoint (e.g. Kafka bootstrap server).
 In case the privateIp is provided, the subnetId must also be provided.
 In case the privateIp (and the subnetId) is not provided it is assumed the datasource is publicly accessible.
 In case the connection is accessible only privately, the lack of privateIp will result in not being able to access the connection.
 * `client_id` - Azure client ID of the application.
 This property is required when 'authenticationType' is set to 'AZURE_ACTIVE_DIRECTORY'. e.g.: 06ecaabf-8b80-4ec8-a0ec-20cbf463703d
+* `client_secret_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the client secret is stored.
+Note: When provided, 'clientSecret' field must not be provided.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment being referenced.
 * `connection_factory` - The of Java class implementing javax.jms.ConnectionFactory interface supplied by the Java Message Service provider. e.g.: 'com.stc.jmsjca.core.JConnectionFactoryXA'
 * `connection_string`
 	* ORACLE: Connect descriptor or Easy Connect Naming method used to connect to a database.
     * MONGODB: MongoDB connection string. e.g.: 'mongodb://mongodb0.example.com:27017/recordsrecords'
     * AZURE_SYNAPSE_ANALYTICS: JDBC connection string. e.g.: 'jdbc:sqlserver://<synapse-workspace>.sql.azuresynapse.net:1433;database=<db-name>;encrypt=true;trustServerCertificate=false;hostNameInCertificate=*.sql.azuresynapse.net;loginTimeout=300;'
 * `connection_type` - The connection type.
+* `consumer_properties` - The base64 encoded content of the consumer.properties file.
 * `connection_url`
 	* JAVA_MESSAGE_SERVICE: Connection URL of the Java Message Service, specifying the protocol, host, and port. e.g.: 'mq://myjms.host.domain:7676'
     * SNOWFLAKE: JDBC connection URL. e.g.: 'jdbc:snowflake://<account_name>.snowflakecomputing.com/?warehouse=<warehouse-name>&db=<db-name>'
     * AMAZON_REDSHIFT: Connection URL. e.g.: 'jdbc:redshift://aws-redshift-instance.aaaaaaaaaaaa.us-east-2.redshift.amazonaws.com:5439/mydb'
 * `database_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the database being referenced.
 * `database_name` - The name of the database.
 * `db_system_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the database system being referenced.
 * `defined_tags` - Tags defined for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
 * `deployment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the deployment being referenced.
 * `description` - Metadata about this specific object.
+* `does_use_secret_ids` - Indicates that sensitive attributes are provided via Secrets.
 * `display_name` - An object's Display Name.
-* `endpoint` - Azure Storage service endpoint. e.g: https://test.blob.core.windows.net
 * `freeform_tags` - A simple key-value pair that is applied without any predefined name, type, or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `host` - The name or address of a host.
 	In case of Generic connection type it represents the Host and port separated by colon.
 Example: `"server.example.com:1234"`